Seiten

 Conclusion

-As mentioned, the planned implementation of ESTA has been paused until further notice.
-Romanian citizens who would have benefited from the planned visa waiver must continue to apply for a B-1 / B-2 visa.
+Despite temporary optimism, the visa requirement for the USA remains in place.
+Romanian citizens who would have benefited from the planned visa exemption must still apply for a B-1 / B-2 visa.

 Reisepass Flug Flughafen